Why Financial Plans Fail (and How to Build Change That Lasts)

 For many, this cycle becomes deeply frustrating.
 It is easy to assume the problem is discipline or commitment.
 However, when you look closely at why financial plans fail, the issue is rarely effort or intelligence.
 Much more often, it is the order in which change is attempted.

 Lasting financial freedom is not built by doing everything at once.
-It is built by progressing through the right stages, at the right time, in a way that reflects how people actually live and behave.
+Instead, it comes from progressing through the right stages, at the right time, in a way that reflects how people actually live and behave.
 That is the principle behind the Financial Freedom FREE approach: Foundation, Resilience, Expansion, and Enjoyment.

 Most financial plans collapse because they are built on unstable ground.
 Before any meaningful improvement can occur, there needs to be a sense of safety and clarity around money.